ssi-schaefer/lcdsl/README.md

     * `foreground`: launches the launch configuration in foreground.
     * `no-console` (not for type 'group'): don't allocate a console for the launch.
     * `replace-env` (not for type 'group'): don't append to the environment when defining new variables, but replace it as a whole.
+    * `qualified`: qualifies the name of the launch configuration with the project name the file is contained in.
+This allows to copy the project and have all copied launch configurations automatically receive the project name as prefix (means that the now two launch configurations don't collide).
+    * `qualified("NAME")`: qualifies the launch configuration by prefixing it with NAME.
  * single-properties:
      * `working-dir`: specifies the working directory for the launch
      * `memory`: allows to specify various memory aspects (min, max, maxPermSize) without the need to wring `vm-arg`s.